ultracrepidarians/ultracrepidarians.github.io/README.md

 # TODO

-- Implement widgets: dark theme, socials, AOB.
+- Style theme toggle button
+- Merge theme stylesheets and move variables into classes for html block
 - Look into minima for markdown support.
 Implement for posts.
-	- Markdown partially works.
-Bold and headers tested working.
-Code block tested not working.
+	- Bold and headers working.
-- Experiment with removing search bar on posts or something.
+	- Links working
+	- Images working
+	- HTML working
+	- Code (inline and block) not working.

 # Ideas

 - Add a post field that highlights them gold and places them at the top of the homepage.

 # Other notes

 - Writers will publish markdown file/article text through Github Issues.